CSCJarrett/Reel-Radar/docs/METRICS.md

 - NPS: Create a screen popup that asks the user to rate the app from 1-5.
 Convert the average of these ratings into a percentage.
 - Retention: Use Firebase analytics to track the number of user logins per week.
+- Adoption: Use Firebase to track the number of new profiles created weekly.
+- DAU: Use Firebase analytics to track the daily active users.